live-codes/livecodes/docs/docs/advanced/services.md

 npm run build
 ```

 The built app is in `build` directory.
 This can be hosted on any static file server.
-It needs to be served from the root of the domain/subdomain.